Statistical inference in sparse high-dimensional additive models

-which can be seen as an empirical version of $\Pi_{-1}$ restricted to $V_1$.
-We use $\hat{\Pi}_{-1}^L$ as the projection from $V_1$ to $V_{-1}$ of relaxed orthogonality in the desparsified Lasso construction. \begin{remark} In practice, the Lasso estimators should be based on the spaces
+which can be seen as an empirical version of $\Pi_{-1}$ restricted to $P_1$.
+Note that $\hat{\Pi}_{-1}^L$ can also be defined as a map from $V_1$ to $V_{-1}$, provided that the $\mathbf{b}_{1k}$ are linearly independent.
+The latter holds on the empirical norm approximation event $\EventNu$ defined in Section \ref{SecEvents}.